Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-07-01/types.md

 #### Properties
 * **@odata.type**: '#Microsoft.Media.Video' (Required): Describes the basic properties for encoding the input video.
 * **keyFrameInterval**: string: The distance between two key frames, thereby defining a group of pictures (GOP).
 The value should be a non-zero integer in the range [1, 30] seconds, specified in ISO 8601 format.
 The default is 2 seconds (PT2S).
 * **stretchMode**: 'AutoFit' | 'AutoSize' | 'None': The resizing mode - how the input video will be resized to fit the desired output resolution(s).
 Default is AutoSize.
-Possible values include: 'None', 'AutoSize', 'AutoFit'

 ## #Microsoft.Media.Audio